snide/wyrm/sass/styleguide.md

 Files that you'll likely want to install are in `/wyrm_core/` and you can handly call all of them using the `_wyrm_core.sass` file.
-Alternatively, I've built a whole lot of addons, which you can plug and play into wyrm as you need.
+Alternatively, I've built a whole lot of addons, located in `/wym_addons/`, which you can plug and play into wyrm as you need.
 Most of them are documented here.
-To install core + plus all the addons, there's a handy `_wyrm_all` file, though honestly you'll prolly just make your own document at that point.
+To install core + plus all the addons, there's a handy `_wyrm_all.sass` file, though honestly you'll prolly just make your own document at that point.